 Exercise normal safety precautions in Vietnam.

-Vietnam boasts some truly breathtaking landscapes, including Halong Bay, Phong Nha Ke Bang caves and the Cham Islands.
+Vietnam boasts some truly breathtaking landscapes, including Halong Bay, Hang Song Doong caves and the Mu Cang Chai rice terraces.
 It also offers a diversity of natural beauty including world-famous beaches, national parks with camping and amazing bird life, and mountainous areas where the sunsets are spectacular.

 Thanks to its long, rich history and Buddhist traditions, Vietnam has many traditional festivals all year round.
 These festivals range from the Tet holiday - an ideal time to see how families celebrate their love for their ancestors and for each other, to the buffalo fighting festival in Hai Phong where the winning buffalo is presented to the village god.